 Getting everyone ready for a session can be stressful and no one picks up on the tension more quickly than the kids.
 Believe it or not, you are going to have fun getting your picture taken.
 Please communicate that to your kids and they will be great.
 I have 3 sons and have coached soccer so I have pretty much seen it all.
 Needless to say, I love kids!

-I am an animal lover to say the least and have life long experience with dogs, horses and cats.
+I am an animal lover to say the least, and have lifelong experiences with dogs, horses, and cats.
 I prefer to take pictures of your animals on location.
-Animals are most confident in their own environment so whenever possible, I will travel to you.
+Animals are most confident in their own environment so, whenever possible, I will travel to you.
 If a park setting is desired that is perfectly fine, but in the case of photographing dogs, a quiet park is a must!
-I believe also that it is very important to document your relationship with your animal.
+I believe that it is very important to document your relationship with your animal.
 We all know the injustice that our animals are with us for such a short time and so I like to take 15 minutes or so taking pictures of you with your pet.
-These images are cropped very tightly cropping out most of you but showing the pet and your relationship.
+These images are cropped very tightly, specifically highlighting the relationship.
 There are many examples of this in my pet gallery.
-I cannot tell you how many clients have gotten back to me after they have lost their pet and thanked me for insisting on this approach.
-Of course, I will always do traditional portraiture when requested with candids, showing your beloved pet’s true personality.
-I also invite you to visit my Painting Gallery where I have taken many of these images and painted them, giving my clients lasting oils and watercolors.
+Many clients have gotten back to me after they have lost their pets and thanked me for insisting on this approach.
+Of course, I will always do traditional portraiture and candids, showing your beloved pet’s true personality.

 Please feed your pet about an hour before our session and give yourself plenty of time to prepare.
 Your nervousness will go straight down your leash.
 Please bring your dog’s favorite toy and plenty of treats.
 I will spend the first 10 minutes, or however long it takes, getting to know him/her and gaining trust.
 Then the fun begins!